-We are all about preparing for our homegate parties in advance.
-It takes a lot of pressure off on game day.
-But it's super important to know these fridge rules so you can be sure your game day eats are fresh and good!
+We here at Hungry Fan are all about preparing for our homegate parties in advance.
+It takes a lot of the pressure off of game day itself.
+But it's super important to know these fridge rules, so you can be sure your game day eats are both fresh and delicious.

-We here at Hungry Fan® are all about prepping in advance.
-We buy our groceries early and store them in the fridge and freezer until it's time to cook.
-Food preparation usually goes down the day before the game so that the dishes don't have to sit in the fridge too, too long before we plan to serve them.
-And on game day, we keep our cold food and drinks refrigerated until we serve them, we bring our room temperature food to temp before serving (without letting them sit out too long), and we heat up our hot dishes in the oven and keep them warming until it's time to serve.
+Our secret?
+Prepping in advance!
+We buy our groceries beforehand and store them in the fridge or freezer until it's time to cook.
+Food prep usually goes down the day before the game so the dishes don't have to sit in the fridge too long before they're served.
+And on game day, we keep our cold food and drinks refrigerated until we're ready to serve them.
+We heat room temperature food to temp before we serve it (without letting anything sit out too long), and we warm our hot dishes in the oven to keep them warm until it's time to serve.

 Image from our friends at Kitchen Cabinet Kings.

 This guide is useful for anyone who stores food in their home, especially for long periods of time, including after your homegating party (think leftovers and extra groceries you didn't end up using).
 If you're ever doing spring cleaning and cleaning out your pantry, you may realize it's time to do something about your outdated kitchen.
 If so, be sure to check out the guides to kitchen design and remodeling ideas from our friends at Kitchen Cabinet Kings.